beachu23/Pick-Ban-Analysis/README.md

 ## Hypothesis Testing

-I conducted 5 separate hypothesis tests, one for each role.
+I conducted 5 separate permutation tests, one for each role.
 I wanted to see if the difference in ban average number of bans between winning and losing teams that I found in my EDA could be explained by chance.

 **Null Hypothesis**: The average number of bans for each role is the same between winning and losing teams